iPhone 8 To Feature Iris Scanner And Face Recognition To Replace Touch ID

 Pin lock and Touch ID are now things of the past.
 For the iPhone 8, iris scanner and face recognition will be the trademark security of the future.

 iPhone 8 has yet to receive an official release date but speculations and leaks about the upcoming anniversary iPhone are already aplenty, thanks to industry sources and analysts.
-We have previously reported that the iPhone 8 will feature a powerful A11 chip, wireless charging of upto 15 ft (that’s pretty convenient!), and a rumored Mini Touch Bar a la 2016 MacBook Pro.
+We have previously reported that the iPhone 8 will feature a powerful A11 chip, wireless charging of up to 15 ft (that’s pretty convenient!), and a rumored Mini Touch Bar a la 2016 MacBook Pro.

 But today, we found new sources that reveal that iPhone 8 will be launching with more security features that will revolutionize smartphone security.

 When the Touch ID debuted with the iPhone 5S, it was one of the most convenient things in the world.
 With fingerprint authentication, you can easily unlock your iPhone and authorize payments, while staying secure and protected.
-But as the years went by, more and more people became concerned about the security of the Touch ID, as Usability Geek reports there are a myriad of ways to hack the Touch ID feature and a number of limitations when it comes to authorizing multiple users for the device.
+But as the years went by, more and more people became concerned about the security of the Touch ID, as Usability Geek reports there are myriad ways to hack the Touch ID feature, and a number of limitations when it comes to authorizing multiple users for the device.

-In fact, the Touch ID could be entirely in extinction since there have been reports that strongly suggest the iPhone 8 will release with a wraparound OLED screen, eliminating the home button altogether.
+In fact, the Touch ID could be entirely extinct since there have been reports that strongly suggest the iPhone 8 will release with a wraparound OLED screen, eliminating the home button altogether.

 With these limitations and threats surrounding the Touch ID, how can the iPhone 8 up its security ante?
 Mac Rumors reports that there are sources and patents that suggest the iPhone 8 will be releasing with an iris scanner or a facial recognition software as its added security measures.